-HLT 111 Health Care Delivery Systems 2 CR
+Health Care Delivery Systems

 This course is designed to introduce students to the health care delivery systems within the United States.
-There is an emphasis on the knowled-geof the roles and interrelationships of the allied health care team.
+There is an emphasis on the knowledge of the roles and interrelationships of the Nursing and Health Sciences care team.
 The development of medical specialties, the roles and skills of the practitioners who directly impact patient care, and professional, accrediting and licensing organizations are discussed.
 Professional attitudes, responsibilities, ethics, and standards are covered.
 An awareness is developed of the changing health care environment and its impact on both consumer and provider.

-HLT 112 Pathophysiology 3 CR
+HLT 112 Pathophysiology